xxblx/webquotes/README.md

 * uri: /api/quotes/random
 * method: GET
 * returns: json with one quote

+### Get top rated quotes
+* uri: /api/quotes/top
+* method: GET
+* optional parameters:
+    * offset - request quotes not from the beginning, start from `offset` row (default: 0)
+    * num - how many quotes request (0-500, default: 100)
+* json with quotes reverse-ordered by rating (top rated ones at the beginning)

 ## License
 WebQuotes is free and opensource software, it is licensed under GNU GPL 3 (or newer) license.
 Check LICENSE for details.